 What Happens at a Funeral

-Everything that happens on the day of a funeral, including the funeral procession, funeral ceremony, cremation or burial, & reception
+A guide to everything that happens at a funeral service in the UK, including the funeral procession, funeral service, with information on the funeral ceremony, cremation or burial, & reception

 Photo by Ryan Crotty on Unsplash

 Not knowing what happens at a funeral can make attending or arranging a service especially daunting.
 This guide explains everything about what happens at a funeral service in the UK, from how long a funeral and funeral reception lasts to what to expect at a funeral procession.